jahmu/Triangle-Tracker/README.md

 Triangle Type Finder

 # description of project
-This website shows how a triangle can be formed..whereby the triangle tracker takes the lengths of three sides of a triangle and determines the kind of triangle to be formed
+This website shows how a triangle can be formed..whereby the triangle tracker takes the lengths of three sides of a triangle and determines the type of triangle to be formed

 # set up instruction
 You would need the following to access the website *Smart phone/PC/laptop/Desktop/Tablet or any PDA *Internet connectivity (either wireless or ethernet), *A web browser(Chrome is most recommendable)